VitorSouzaLNLS/pynel/README.md

-Pynel package for vertical dispersion fitting and analisys.
+Pynel package.
+Module for vertical dispersion fitting and analisys.

 Internship project at FAC - LNLS - CNPEM.

 To install the package: